Apply today to be a Ethnic Young Adult intern for summer 2019

 Iris Gadsden shares her experience

-My Ethnic Young Adult intern experience in DC was an unexpected yet indescribable time.
-Not only did I get to discover the history of my awesome denomination, but I got to explore our nation’s capitol and create lifelong friendships.
+My Ethnic Young Adult intern experience in Washington, D.C. was an unexpected yet indescribable time.
+Not only did I get to discover the history of my awesome denomination, but I got to explore our nation’s capital and create lifelong friendships.

 The EYA internship through the General Board of Church and Society set a spark in my spirit to continue and push harder for social issues of my community.
 I learned that directly serving others was only one way to support those in need.
-This experience allowed me to research policy with the NAACP Washington Bureau and see just how important policies are to our country.
-I got to meet powerful voices in the US political system including Senators Bernie Sanders and Kamala Harris.
+This experience allowed me to research policies with the NAACP Washington Bureau and see just how important these policies are to our country.
+I got to meet powerful voices in the U.S. political system including Senators Bernie Sanders and Kamala Harris.
 I became more politically involved and saw how fast political declarations can change the nation.
-From the political atmosphere to the amazing roommates I had, in two months DC challenged and changed me.
+From the political atmosphere to the amazing roommates I had, in two months Washington, D.C. challenged and changed me.

 After returning from my summer internship, I knew I wanted to continue to be a part of my local community.
 Being around inspirational leaders and peers for two months reassured my passion for service and my dream of being a non-profit owner.
-I have served my community by interning with the Greenwood Chamber of Commerce in SC.
+I have since served my community by interning with the Greenwood Chamber of Commerce in South Carolina.
 The Chamber is a connectional organization that works with the businesses and organizations of the surrounding Greenwood area.
-I appreciated being able to be in touch with professionals around me and learning the trades of keeping a non-profit running.
+I appreciated being able to be in touch with professionals around me while learning the trade of keeping a non-profit running.

-Taking the chance of applying for the EYA internship was absolutely worth it!
-I would recommend the program to anyone interested in social issues and is ready to change the world.
+Taking a chance by applying for the EYA internship was absolutely worth it!
+I would recommend the program to anyone interested in social issues who is ready to change the world.

 Apply now for summer 2019!